AngeloG-2/Chicago-COPA-Dataset/README.md

 # Quick Description of Dataset

 1. Each row is a complaint by a person(s) submitted to an internal review board with an allegation that a police officer mistreated them in some way.
+2. Police complaints has two parties.
+The complainants and police officers.
-2. The data is from the Chicago Police Department
+3. The data is from the Chicago Police Department

+# Purpose of Project

+The goal of the project is to perform a comprehensive deep-dive analysis of the following:

+1. Analyze the races of complainants who filed different mistreatment allegations.
+2. Analyze the races of police officers who allegedly mistreated civilians.
+3. Determine if a particular race of complainants is more likely to file a complaint against a specific race of police officers.
+4. Time-series analysis of the frequency of each mistreatment allegation.

 # Files Description

 NOTE: This project is a work in progress.

-This project consists of two files.
+This project consists of four files.

 1. Chicago COPA - Data Cleaning.ipynb -> This notebook focuses on cleaning and transforming raw data into more useful forms.
 Unfortunately, some columns in this dataset are extremely dirty and I had to perform extensive data cleaning.